Subilan/NameWhitelist/README.md

 **NameWhitelist** is the _super-simplified_ version of the vanilla whitelist.
 It checks if the name of the player who trying to join the server is on the list, and forcefully disconnect (like _kick_, or something) players not listed actively.

+## Usage

+Turn on:

+1. Put NameWhitelist and Architectury API jar file into `mods/`.
+2. Edit `server.properties`, turn the vanilla whitelist off.
+This is not required.
+Yoo can leave it on if you have some _special_ purpose ;)
+3. (Re)start server, ***OR***, manually create a file named `name-whitelist.txt` in the same directory as the vanilla whitelist, put the names in it, and (re)start the server.

+Players with names that are not listed in `name-whitelist.txt` will be actively disconnected once joined in the server.
+Theorectically, they won't even be able to see the appearance of the world.

+Turn off:

+Two ways, A and B.
+- A) Remove NameWhitelist jar file from `mods/`.
+Restart the server.
+- B) Put "#disabled" in the first line of `name-whitelist.txt`.
+Execute `wl reload`.
+- C) Execute `wl disable` in game or console.

+Commands:
+- `wl add <PlayerNames...>` - Add player names to `name-whitelist.txt`.
+The names are separated by space ` `.
+Case insensitive.
+- `wl remove <PlayerNames...>` - Remove player names from  `name-whitelist.txt`.
+The names are separated by space ` `.
+Case insensitive.
+- `wl reload` - Reload.
+Read conteng of `name-whitelist.txt` again.
+- `wl disable` - Disable whitelist.
+- `wl enable` - Enable whitelist.

 ## Reason

 It's known that the vanilla whitelist records both players' name and UUID, which may work perfectly on server with `online-mode` set to `true`.
 But things would get tricky when it comes to offline servers.
 The whole thing might not work at all.